Hum (band): Post-Hum projects

-Talbott went on to form Centaur with local musicians Derek Niedringhaus and Jim Kelly.
+Talbott formed Centaur with local musicians Derek Niedringhaus and Jim Kelly.
 The former had been in Castor and Sarge, who had been produced by Talbott, and the latter was involved with Parasol and drummed in 16 Tons and Love Cup.
 To date, only one album has been released, In Streams, on the Martians Go Home label, set up by the band themselves to release the vinyl version of Downward Is Heavenward and the re-release of Electra 2000 on CD.
 A second is being produced.
 Talbott produces in his studio Great Western Recorders, now Earth Analog Records and has started a family.
-He also teaches at Millikin University in Decatur, Illinois.
-Talbott is also currently contributing to Open Hand, on Trustkill Records, and contributed vocals to First Days of Spring from the Neverending White Lights album Act 1: Goodbye Friends of the Heavenly Bodies released in 2005.
+He also taught at Millikin University in Decatur, Illinois.
+Talbott is also currently contributing to Open Hand, on Trustkill Records, and contributed vocals to First Days of Spring from the Neverending White Lights album Act 1: Goodbye Friends of the Heavenly Bodies, released in 2005.

 Dimpsey resurrected a side-project from 1997, National Skyline with Jeff Garber, also of Castor.
 This outfit put out a self-titled album, the ep Exit Now, and a second full-length, This = Everything.
 The band was also featured on the Parasol compilation Sweet Sixteen, Volume 2.
 He moved to Texas to pursue his career.
 Dimpsey is currently playing with Adam Fein (Absinthe Blind) in a new band called Gazelle.

 Lash has played in other groups after Hum, the electronic duo Glifted with T. J. Harrison of Love Cup, and Balisong, a heavy rock trio with local musicians Eric Steckler and Joe Ludwinski.
 To date, Glifted have released Under and In on Martians Go Home.
 A follow-up album was reported to be in production by Lash, but in 2008 he confirmed that Glifted was no more.
 Balisong never recorded anything, but played a few live shows in Champaign.
 Lash is currently working with Joe Ludwinski (Scurvine, The Grand Vizars), and Jason Milam (Scurvine, Lovecup) on a new project called Alpha Mile.
 Alpha Mile played their first show in December 2008 at the Highdive in Champaign.
 Alpha Mile has been recording off and on, and hope to have an album out in 2010.
 The 2009 Pygmalion Music Festival featured sets from both Gazelle and Alpha Mile.
 This was Gazelle's debut live show.